VOUCHERS available - Customise your email voucher image

 TRIP DESCRIPTION

 Welcome to the wild and undeveloped Baja Peninsula in Mexico, a desert environment with rich biodiversity.
 You will have the opportunity to swim, snorkel and sea kayak in the Sea of Cortez and the Pacific, and interact with grey whales who have just arrived from Canada.
 You can expect close encounters with migrating grey whales, and possibly humpback, dolphins, orcas and blue whales.
-You will have the experience of snorkelling with sea lions and if conditions are suitable, with whale sharks as well.
+You will have the experience of snorkelling with sea lions and if conditions are suitable, an option to swim with whale sharks as well.

 From our hotel base in La Paz, you can explore local Mexican culture in various ways, the markets, street food, restaurants, mariachi bands, art and history.
 Submerge yourself in the relaxed and happy vibes of a real bona fide Mexican town!